fd0e/site-1/css/README.md

 the latest compiled css will be available [here](https://tilde.team/css/hacker.css)

+if you want a quick start, feel free to use [skeleton.html](skeleton.html).

 the major changes from the original are a few tweaks to colors of code samples and font sizes.

 feel free to use and modify as you like!